redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 # Bring your own keys (BYOK) with Azure disks in Red Hat OpenShift Container Platform (IaaS)

 Azure Storage encrypts all data in a storage account at rest.
 By default, data is encrypted with Microsoft-managed keys which includes OS and data disks.
-For additional control over encryption keys, you can supply [customer-managed keys][customer-managed-keys] to use for encryption at rest for the data disks for your OpenShift clusters.
+For additional control over encryption keys, you can supply [customer-managed keys][customer-managed-keys] to use for encryption at rest for the data disks in your OpenShift clusters.

 ## Before you begin